Gwendolyn S. Cruzat

-Gwendolyn Stiggins Cruzat is Professor Emerita of the University of Michigan School of Information and Library Studies.
+Gwendolyn Stiggins Cruzat (born c.
+1930) is professor emerita of the University of Michigan School of Information and Library Studies.
 Her teaching and scholarship made significant contributions to medical librarianship.
 Cruzat was named one of the 100 most notable medical librarians by the Medical Library Association in 1998.

 Early life and education

 Gwendolyn Stiggins was born in Chicago, Illinois.
 She grew up in Midland, Pennsylvania.
 She earned a bachelor's degree in mathematics from Fisk University in 1951 and a Master of Library Science degree from Atlanta University in 1954.
 Her 1954 master's thesis was titled "A Study of the Relationship Between the Books Selected by Children Who Patronize the Negro Branches of the Atlanta Public Library and Their Television Interests".
-In 1976 she went on to receive a Ph.D. in higher education/information science from Wayne State University, writing her thesis on collective bargaining in academic librarianship.
+In 1976, she went on to receive a PhD in higher education/information science from Wayne State University, writing her thesis on collective bargaining in academic librarianship.

 Career

 Cruzat was the head of reference at her alma mater, Fisk University, from 1954 to 1960.
 She moved to Detroit in 1960, working at the Harper Hospital Library from 1960 to 1964.
-In 1964 she was offered and accepted a position as a research librarian at the Wayne State University medical school library, where she worked until 1970.
+In 1964, she was offered and accepted a position as a research librarian at the Wayne State University medical school library, where she worked until 1970.
 In that role, she directed the school's internship program in medical librarianship.

-In 1970 Cruzat joined the University of Michigan's School of Information and Library Studies as a lecturer.
+In 1970, Cruzat joined the University of Michigan's School of Information and Library Studies as a lecturer.
 She became a full professor in 1979.
 Cruzat established a medical librarianship concentration at the school and chaired the doctoral program.
 She was also instrumental in the creation of an online teaching laboratory where students could gain skills in database searching and cataloging.
 Cruzat retired from her faculty position in 1993.